Pains and Penalties Bill 1820: Trial

 The prosecution case, led by the Attorney General for England and Wales Sir Robert Gifford, began on Saturday 19 August.
 The Queen did not attend.
 Gifford claimed that Caroline and Pergami had lived as lovers for five years from November 1814.
 He asserted that they shared a bedroom, were seen in each other's presence arm-in-arm, and were heard kissing.
 The Queen, he stated, changed clothes in front of Pergami and ate her meals with him.
 He said that Pergami was a married man, but although his child, sister, mother and brother lived in the Queen's household, his wife did not.
 The Sunday newspapers the following morning were filled with the salacious details of Gifford's speech.
 Gifford resumed his attack on Monday 21 August by recounting further outrageous revelations: Pergami and Caroline had been seen together on a bed in a state of undress; she had sat on Pergami's knee in public; she had taken baths accompanied only by Pergami.
 High society did not receive the speech well.
 They were appalled at Caroline's behaviour, but they were more appalled at George's.
 By forcing the details of Caroline's life into the public arena, George had damaged the monarchy and endangered the political status quo.
 Leigh Hunt wrote to Percy Bysshe Shelley, "The whole thing will be one of the greatest pushes given to the declining royalty that the age has seen."

 The first witness for the prosecution was an Italian servant, Theodore Majocchi.
-The prosecution's reliance on Italian witnesses of low birth led to anti-Italian prejudice in Britain.
+The prosecution's reliance on Italian witnesses of low birth led to anti-Italian sentiment in Britain.
 The witnesses had to be protected from angry mobs, and were depicted in popular prints and pamphlets as venal, corrupt and criminal.
 Street-sellers sold prints alleging that the Italians had accepted bribes to commit perjury.
 After Gifford's speech on 21 August, Caroline entered the chamber of the House of Lords.
 Shortly afterwards, Majocchi was called.
 As he was led in, Caroline rose and advanced towards him, flinging back her veil.
 She apparently recognised him, exclaimed "Theodore!", and rushed out of the House.
 Her sudden sensational departure was seen as a "burst of agony" by The Times, but others thought it the mark of a guilty conscience.
 It led her defence team to advise her against attending in future, unless specifically requested.
 Indeed, the evidence was so demeaning that the Queen did usually absent herself from the chamber, though she went to the House of Lords.
 According to Princess Lieven, Caroline passed the time by playing backgammon in a side-room.